The Sky's The Limit

 Q - Are drones noisy and will they cause a nuisance to the neighbours and/or general public in the vicinity?

-A - Once a drone is above 50ft in the air you can hardly hear the motors spinning.
-Before every operation, a comprehensive pre-flight assessment should be carried out to determine what, if any, external factors are involved.
-DO NOT FLY within a mile of an airport, Air Force base or prison and members of the public will need to be at least 50 metres away.
+A - Once a drone is above 50ft in the air you can hardly hear the motors/propellers spinning.
+Before every launch, a comprehensive pre-flight assessment is carried out to determine what, if any, external factors are involved.
+N.B We will NOT FLY near airports/air force bases, prisons or environmentally sensitive areas.

 Q - Can we extract the drone data obtained and export it into existing software applications we run? (e.g Autodesk, Revit, Bentley)